Remain (film)

-Remain is an upcoming American supernatural romantic thriller film written, directed, and produced by M. Night Shyamalan.
-It is based on an idea he conceived with Nicholas Sparks, who separately wrote the novel version of the same story, and stars Jake Gyllenhaal, Phoebe Dynevor, Ashley Walters, and Julie Hagerty.
-It is scheduled to be released by Warner Bros.
-Pictures in the United States on October 23, 2026.
+Remain is an upcoming American supernatural romantic thriller film written, directed, and produced by M. Night Shyamalan, based on an idea he developed with Nicholas Sparks, who separately wrote a version of the story as a novel published in 2025.
+The film stars Jake Gyllenhaal, Phoebe Dynevor, Ashley Walters, Julie Hagerty, and Jay O. Sanders and is scheduled to be released by Warner Bros.
+Pictures in the United States on February 5, 2027.

 Premise

-New York architect Tate Donovan heads to Cape Cod to design a summer home for his best friend, seeking a fresh start after being treated for acute depression.
-Still mourning his sister's death, he meets Wren, a young woman who disrupts his carefully ordered world.
+New York architect Tate Gordon heads to Cape Cod to design a summer home for his best friend, seeking a fresh start after being treated for acute depression.
+Still mourning his sister's death, he meets Wren, a young woman who disrupts his carefully ordered world, while suffering from Alzheimer's.
+However, the home he stays in, the one he requires to destroy in order to build his friends summer home, shows signs of being a stigmatized property.
+He feels his family legacy and the speciality of what the past feels if the house is destroyed.
+Tate slowly conflicts his ideas as things become more volatile the more time he spends there.